 Other boys at nursery were being ‘done’ (operated on) about the same time, and I remember clearly one boy who had his undescended testicle surgery about a month before me (I can recall his face & us playing together, but not his name).
 My mum told me to ask him about it, but I never did.
 I didn’t know how, and even then I was embarrassed and knew it wasn’t something we talked about.
 I was aware people were talking about me: I knew the ladies at playschool were talking about me in the corner with my mum.

 Late one afternoon Daddy took me to the hospital and I had to take my trousers and pants off and lie on my back in the frog position while two men examined my groin.
-One of them had a mustache The room was dark with a very bright light above my genitals, and Dad stood behind them.
+One of them had a mustache The room was dark with a very bright light above my groin, and Dad stood behind them.

 I vaguely remember leaving home the next morning, and Mum holding me tight and looking very upset, and Dad taking me for a drive in our car.